karimra/gnmic/docs/user_guide/event_processors/event_trigger.md

 "counter1" in Values ?
 (Values["counter1"] > 90) : false
 ```

-- This expression checks if the event name is `sub1` and that the tag `source` exists and is equal to `r1:57400`
+- This expression checks if the event name is `sub1`, that the tag `source` exists and is equal to `r1:57400`
 ```bash
 Name == "sub1" and (("source" in Tags ?
 (Tags["source"] == "r1:57400")): false)
 ```